 It is your man staying up on the surfboard after forty pints of stout.

-It is the allowing of satire to destroy character (love Mario Rosenstock (impersonator)) but trying to put a youngster in jail for throwing eggs in a protest.
-(Don’t forget Swift’s proposal for Ireland also.)
+It is the allowing of satire to destroy character (love Mario Rosenstock (impersonator)).
+It is a politician allowing character assassination on TV but then trying to put a youngster in jail for throwing eggs in a protest.
+(Don’t forget Swift’s ‘modest’ proposal for Ireland also.)

 It is government officials who believe in fairies.
 Away with the Fairies: Danny Healy- Rae.
 Ireland is a country where I still kind of like Danny Healy-Rae even if he shouldn’t be in the Dáil, but then again there is a lot like that.